Peer Review Guidelines

 In addition, the peer review committee should discuss the reviewee’s continued connection with his/her spiritual/faith group for accountability and nurture of his/her person and practice as a professional chaplain, per standard MNT3.

-The Peer Review session should be scheduled for a minimum of 90 minutes, which includes summarizing the peer review in writing and completing the Peer Review Report Form.
+The Peer Review session should be scheduled for a minimum of 90 minutes, which includes summarizing the peer review in writing and completing the Peer Review portion of the Annual Summary of Continuing Education Report in the BCCI Certification Portal.

 The chaplain being reviewed should submit their written materials to the Peer Review Committee at least one week prior to the meeting.
 Suggestions for the written materials is below: